stitchfix/stitchfix.github.io/_posts/2015-02-12-may-bayes-theorem-be-with-you.md

 and the amount of shrinkage induced is informed by the data.
-This technique is particularly powerful when estimating effects at a granular level, e.g., at the individual level, because the model allows the slope estimate for an individual to "borrow" information from other individuals.
+This technique is particularly powerful when estimating effects at a granular level, e.g., at the individual level, because the model allows the slope estimate for an individual to "borrow" information from similar individuals.

 ###Last Word